MAGICGrants/so-simple-theme/funds/fund_template.md

 ## Appendix D - Committee Allowable Compensation and Restrictions

-The amount allowable for committee member compensation is the lesser of the restrictions imposed by Parts A and B:
+The amount allowable for committee member compensation is the lesser value of the restrictions imposed by Parts A and B:

 Part A: This is the compensation allowable to committee members by Voters (modifiable by board-approved Voter majority vote):